dmrazzy/starlark/spec.md

 {x: len(x) for x in words}	# {"charlie": 7, "baker": 5, "able": 4}
 ```

-Dictionaries are iterable sequences, so they may be used as the
-operand of a `for`-loop, a list comprehension, or various built-in
-functions.
+Dictionaries are a subtype of `Mapping`. `len()` returns the number of
-Iteration yields the dictionary's keys in the order in which they were
+entries.
+Iteration yields the keys in the order that they were inserted;
-inserted; updating the value associated with an existing key does not
+updating the value associated with an existing key does not affect the
-affect the iteration order.
+iteration order.

 ```python
 x = dict([("a", 1), ("b", 2)])          # {"a": 1, "b": 2}